cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 :::tip Note
 We normally recommend to install `lvemanager`, `lve-utils`, `lve-stats`, and `cagefs` packages after installing a control panel.
-But when you deploy CloudLinux from the ISO image, these packages will be preinstalled.
+But when you deploy CloudLinux OS Shared from the ISO image, these packages will be preinstalled.
 You can reinstall them after installing the control panel.
 :::

 #### CLDeploy Explained

-By its design, CloudLinux OS is very close to the upstream operating system, CentOS.
+By its design, CloudLinux OS Shared is very close to the upstream operating system, CentOS.
 This makes the conversion process relatively straightforward, requiring just one reboot.
 Here's what the cldeploy script does when you run it:

 * Backups the original repository settings into <span class="notranslate">`/etc/cl-convert-saved`</span>.
 * Backups RHEL system ID into <span class="notranslate">`/etc/cl-convert-saved`</span> (RHEL systems only).